Skip to main content

 The objective of TWISTRONICS is to control this new degree of freedom, so-called twist, and use it to modify the topological properties of graphene/BN heterostructures.
 The way we do this is by designing heterostructures where the upper most layer is free to move when we push it using an AFM tip.
 Our unique experimental setup allow us to measure the electronic transport properties of the van der Waals heterostructures while changing the angle and therefore giving us an angular precision better than 0.2 degrees at room temperature.
 Using this angular control we will investigate the topological properties of graphene/BN heterostructures, knowing the relation of crystallographic alignment and the appearence of these properties will shed new light over the mechanisms responsible for the creation of these effects.

-In the first part of TWISTRONICS we have set up our low temperature cryostat and improve our sample fabrication techniques.
-Additionally, we have implemented new measurement techniques, such as non-local electron transport.
-These non-local measurements are highly demanding in terms of electronic noise and connection schemes and for the correct implementation we had to adjust the architecture of our samples.
+In the first phase of the TWISTRONICS project, we set up our low-temperature cryostat and refined our sample fabrication techniques.
+Additionally, we implemented new measurement techniques, including non-local electron transport.
+These non-local measurements are highly sensitive to electronic noise and connection schemes, which required us to adjust the architecture of our samples for proper implementation.

-All this have been used to demonstrate that the crystallographic orientation of hexagonal boron nitride (BN) and bilayer graphene have a strong impact in the formation of valley Hall effect.
-In fact we demonstrated that two perfectly aligned positions, namely 0 and 60 degrees of alignment, are not equivalent for bilayer graphene, as it will be expected in hexagonal structures.
+Using these advancements, we demonstrated that the crystallographic orientation of hexagonal boron nitride (BN) and bilayer graphene significantly impacts the formation of the valley Hall effect.
+Specifically, we found that two perfectly aligned positions—0° and 60°—are not equivalent for bilayer graphene, contrary to expectations for hexagonal structures.

 We demonstrated that electron transport properties of van der Waals heterostructures are strongly dependent on the atomic configuration of each leayer revealing that two in principle identical moire superlattices do not have the same intrinsic properties.
 Now that our system is working and it is well stablished we will use our new sample architectures and low temperature system to investigate the topological properties of these heterostructures.
-We have started with the quantum Hall effect in the non-identical moire formed by bilayer graphene/BN and we will continue to monolayer graphene.
-We are at the same time developing a new measurement scheme that will allow us to measure in the presence of a displacement field, an extra knob that will allow us to modify further the properties of bilayer graphene.
+We have started with the quantum Hall effect in the non-identical moire formed by bilayer graphene/BN.

 Il mio fascicolo 0 0